4th (City of London) Battalion, London Regiment: Postwar

+Heritage & ceremonial

 Traditions

 The 4th Londons claimed descent from the London or Tower Hamlets Trained Bands, but there was no connection: the descendants of the Trained Bands were the Royal London Militia (7th Bn Royal Fusiliers) rather than the Volunteers.

 During World War I, whenever 1/4th Londons were out of the line, the drums Beat Retreat and the battalion mounted a Regimental Quarter Guard daily.
 The 3/4th (later 2/4th) Bn acquired a Pipe band, originally formed to aid recruitment, and then transferred to the battalion when the Derby scheme ended voluntary enlistment.
 The pipers wore Royal Stewart tartan and Glengarry caps.
 The battalion believed that it was unique for an English unit with no Scottish or Irish affiliation to possess such a band.

+Uniforms & insignia

+The uniform of the THRVB from 1868 was 'Volunteer' grey with red and blue braiding, and the headgear was described as 'a demi-shako, with "Cheesecutter" peak'.
+The regimental badge showed the White Tower of the Tower of London.
+On 14 November 1874 the uniform was changed to scarlet with blue facings, and in July 1894 the Glengarry undress cap was replaced by the Field service cap.

+When the battalion transferred to the London Regiment it retained the Royal Fusiliers' badge with the addition of a scroll underneath bearing the battalion's new title.

+In April 1917 1/4th Londons wore a circular red recognition patch on each shoulder and painted on each side of the helmet.
 After Passchendaele, the other ranks of the 2/4th Bn were given permission to wear a small version of the Fusiliers' 'grenade' badge on the corners of their tunic collar.

 After World War II, the officers, warrant officers and senior NCOs (later officers only) of 460 HAA Rgt wore a red and blue twisted cord Lanyard in place of the RA white lanyard.

-Honorary Colonel
+Honorary Colonels

 The following officers served as Honorary Colonel of the unit and its predecessors: